meta-llama/llama-recipes/recipes/3p_integrations/modal/many-llamas-human-eval/README.md

-See `rune2e.sh` for info on how to run the experiment.

-# Many Llamas Human Eval
+# Many-Llamas Human-Eval

 In this directory, we run an experiment answering the question:

 *If we run enough Llama models in parallel, can they outperform GPT-4o on HumanEval?*

-It seeks to increase model performance not by scaling parameters, but by scaling compute time.
+It seeks to increase model performance not through scaling parameters, but by scaling compute time.

 ### Technical Blog

-This experiment has been built and run by the team at [Modal](https://modal.com), and is described in the following blog post:
+This experiment built by the team at [Modal](https://modal.com), and is described in the following blog post:

 [Beat GPT-4o at Python by searching with 100 dumb LLaMAs](https://modal.com/blog/llama-human-eval)

-The experiment has since been adapted to use the [Llama 3.2 3B Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) model, and run end-to-end using the Modal serverless platform.
+The experiment has since been upgraded to use the [Llama 3.2 3B Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) model, and runnable end-to-end using the Modal serverless platform.

 ## Run it yourself